EdenKupe/anarchysf/pages/m/002800 Louise Michel.md

 _The Human Microbes_ is discussed at some length in Annette Keilhauer's 2024 'Le corps anarchiste dans _Les Microbes humains_ (1886) de Louise Michel,' in _Corps et capital dans le roman français du XIXe siècle_, pp277-289, of which a pdf is <a href="https://link.springer.com/content/pdf/10.57088/978-3-7329-9032-0_15.pdf"> online</a>.

 See also Cohn: 199-203; and under Jules  Verne, for a putative link.
+Robert Graham's anarchism <a href="https://robertgraham.wordpress.com/?s=science+fiction&submit=Search">weblog</a> is also worth a look.